Strikers clash with colleagues at Cambodian garment factory

 The deadly incidents in Bangladesh and other mishaps, including a collapse at a factory in central Cambodia that killed two people, have generated renewed global interest in safety standards.

-Many Western brands, attracted by cheap labor, have turned to Asia to have garments made at a cost that will make them attractive to bargain hunters in Europe and North America.

-Reporting by Prak Chan Thul; Writing by Amy Sawitta Lefevre; Editing by Ron Popeski
+Many Western brands, attracted by cheap labour, have turned to Asia to have garments made at a cost that will make them attractive to bargain hunters in Europe and North America.
+(Reporting by Prak Chan Thul; Writing by Amy Sawitta Lefevre; Editing by Ron Popeski)